sigurasg/GhidraMC6800/README.md

 1. Start Ghidra
 1. File -> Install Extensions
 1. Press the plus icon ("Add extension")
-1. Choose the built or downloaded GhidraBoy zip file
+1. Choose the built or downloaded GhidraMC6800 zip file
 1. Restart Ghidra when prompted to load the extension properly

 ## How to build